Christian Biographies for Young Readers

 Episodes

 The name St. Patrick is associated with three-leaf clovers and leprechauns, but what was his life really like?
-Simonetta Carr tells the inspiring story of how Patrick’s suffering as a slave opened his eyes to the mercy of God and prepared him to return to Ireland as a missionary.
-Get to know the real Patrick of Ireland as young readers learn that the joy of the Lord will sustain them through difficult times and strengthen them to share the gospel.
+Hear the inspiring story of how Patrick’s suffering as a slave opened his eyes to the mercy of God and prepared him to return to Ireland as a missionary.
+Get to know the real Patrick of Ireland and learn that the joy of the Lord will sustain you through difficult times and strengthen you to share the gospel.

 John Owen